What is Fibromyalgia Syndrome?

 Regular aerobic exercise has been found to alleviate pain and improve function in Fibromyalgia!
 Several studies have shown that exercise in addition to sleep improvement helps most Fibromyalgia sufferers.
 For more information about cardiovascular, strength, and flexibility exercises, please visit the Fibromyalgia Exercises page.
-We have an exercise guide that can provide a good starting point to developing a healthy routine.
+We also have a recommended exercise plan for beginners.

 Fibromyalgia Sleep Improvements

 Restful sleep has been found to improve fatigue but also pain and function in Fibromyalgia!
 Many studies have shown that regular sleep helps most Fibromyalgia patients.
 For more information about methods to improve sleeping, please see the following pages:

 Chronic stress is strongly related to the chronic pain of Fibromyalgia!
 Many studies have shown that most Fibromyalgia patients experience worsening of pain and distress during stressful episodes.
 For more information about methods to improve stress, see the Fibromyalgia Stress Reduction information sheet.